snowleopard/poets-types/doc/messages.md

 in order to reduce critical request-acknowledgement cycles between senders and receivers.
 It is therefore not clear at this stage whether any hardware savings will be possible with this technique.
 A further investigation/benchmarking is required.
-An alternative is to apply the optimisation at the software level when receving messages and dispatching them to individual handlers.
+An alternative is to apply the optimisation at the software level when receiving messages and dispatching them to individual handlers.

 ## Message action and composition